Outcomes

 Self Assessment Tool

-This tool will allow DSS developers to verify adherence to Trustworthy AI guidelines.
+This tool allows DSS developers to verify adherence to Trustworthy AI guidelines.

 We will assess whether relevant metrics emerge that have the potential to evolve towards a real rating system that could eventually become a step towards a future certification standard.